camptocamp/upkick/README.md

 You can set containers to only warn if they are outdated by placing an `io.upkick.warn_only=true` label on them.

+## Per container opt-in

+If the global `--warn-only` flag is passed, you can opt-in for container kicking by placing an `io.upkick.warn_only=false` label on them.

 ## Metrics